 If you need to dispose of pots and pans, the first option to consider is reuse.
-Sites like Craigslist and Freecycle are good options for finding your cookware a new home, as are second-hand stores like Goodwill and Salvation Army.
-A few scratches may matter to you, but these materials are likely still usable.
+Sites like Craigslist and Freecycle are good options for finding your cookware a new home, as are secondhand stores like Goodwill and Salvation Army.
+A few scratches or dings may matter to you, but that doesn’t make your pots and pans unusable.

 For pots and pans that have seen better days, recycling is an option, but likely not your curbside bin.
-Unless your curbside recycling program accepts “scrap metal” (only about 5 percent of the curbside programs in Earth911’s recycling directory fit this description), recycling will take a little more effort.
+Unless your curbside recycling program accepts scrap metal (only about 5% of the curbside programs in Earth911’s recycling directory fit this description), recycling will take a little more effort.

-Most cookware is going to have some portion of metal, and for recycling purposes you’ll want to know whether it is ferrous or nonferrous metal.
-Your pots and pans are most likely nonferrous metal, made from aluminum, copper or stainless steel.
-If they attract to a magnet though, they are ferrous metal.
+Most cookware is going to have some portion of metal, and for recycling purposes, you’ll want to know whether it is ferrous or nonferrous metal.
+Your pots and pans are most likely nonferrous metal, made from aluminum, copper, or stainless steel.
+If they attract a magnet, though, they are ferrous metal.
 This matters because some recyclers only accept either ferrous or nonferrous metal.

-If your cookware is coated with polytetrafluoroethylene (what you may know by the DuPont brand name Teflon), recycling may be more limited as this needs to be removed prior to recycling.
-Once you find a scrap metal recycler, you should call to see if Teflon-coated pans are accepted.
+If you have nonstick cookware that’s coated with polytetrafluoroethylene (or PTFE — what you may know by the DuPont brand name Teflon), recycling options are limited.
+The coating needs to be removed before the pan can be recycled.
+Once you’ve found a scrap metal recycling near you, call them to ask if they accept Teflon-coated pans.

-A Pyrex plate will not melt at the same temperature as container glass during the recycling process, which would make the resulting material unusable.
+Pyrex is a type of treated glass that will not melt at the same temperature as glass bottles and jars during the recycling process.
+If mixed with container glass, it would make the resulting material unusable.
 Unfortunately, there are few recycling options at this time for non-container glass.

 Can You Recycle Cooking Utensils?